Over the past decade, I’ve gone through my fair share of breakups.

 If she wants a family and a house with a white picket fence and you want to gallivant across the globe, traveling to exotic locations and exploring every inch of the world…it won’t last.

-If you value financial freedom, business success, and legacy and she’s a free loving hippy who would rather spend her days smoking pot and dancing through fields of flowers, it won’t last.
+If you value financial freedom, business success, and legacy and she’s a free-loving hippy who would rather spend her days smoking pot and dancing through fields of flowers, it won’t last.

 No matter how amazing you are as a couple or how much you love one another, where there is misalignment in the things that really matter to each of you, no relationship can stand the test of time.

-A friendship is best suited in this case.
+Friendship is best suited in this case.

 9. You Believe You’re Settling at Your Core

-To answer the question, “should I breakup with my girlfriend”, you must first ask an even more important question.
+To answer the question, “should I break up with my girlfriend”, you must first ask an even more important question.